yc-cui/Super-AD/README.md

 You can refer to `slic_viz.ipynb` for generating the SLIC superpixel for your own data.

 The log file will be saved in the `logs` folder, we provide an example log file in the `logs/HAD.SuperADTrainer/log_d=1__l=OBPM_k=3_w=5_b=1_a=1` folder.

+To achieve better results, parameters such as the number of segments and the window size need to be tuned.

 ### Arguments